volcain-io/dotfiles/README.md

 ## Battery

-There three states for tracking the battery state.
+There are three states for tracking the battery state.

 | State       | Description                                                          | Screenshot                                                  |
 |-------------|----------------------------------------------------------------------|-------------------------------------------------------------|